 - Anachronism Stew / Zeerust: The town of Gerosha is slowly catching up culturally with the world around it.
 Meanwhile, nearly everyone in the year 2021 is still using CRT computer monitors!

 - Handwaved in that the Montinel Corporation still manufactures them.
 Used in the story because:

-- Bury Your Lesbians: Claire Rauscher, who jumps out a window to escape Musaran, and breaks her neck.
+- Bury Your Gays: Claire Rauscher, who jumps out a window to escape Musaran, and breaks her neck.
 While she did little harm to anyone in the story, Musaran is nevertheless intent on killing her.
 For her, Failure Is the Only Option.

 - Clark Kenting: When Candi pretends her last name is Stevens, her haircut and fake glasses are the only things that obscure her identity as Candi Flippo.
 It doesn't fool Denny.

 - Les Collaborateurs: Merle Hourvitz and his police are Hebbleskin Gang pawns.